Psychological Therapy

 - Improving mental health and wellbeing.

-Whilst going to therapy might feel a little intimidating, Jo is kind, friendly and non-judgemental and getting help with Join Psychology is simple.
+Whilst going to therapy might feel a little intimidating, getting help from Dr Jo at Join Psychology is simple.

 Free Initial Call

-Jo offers a free 15-minute consultation where you can talk about the difficulties you’re experiencing and the things you’d like help with.
-Together, you and Jo will then decide if she is the right person to help and if so, arrange to talk in more depth in an initial assessment session.
+I offer a free 15-minute consultation where you can talk about the difficulties you’re experiencing and the things you’d like help with.
+Together, we will then decide if I'm the right person to help and if so, arrange to talk in more depth in an initial assessment session.

 Initial Assessment & Plan

 The therapy process starts with an initial assessment that typically lasts 90-minutes.
-This consultation will give you the opportunity to tell Jo in more detail all about the things you’ve been experiencing that have led you to seek help.
-She will ask you some questions about your current situation as well as your wider life experiences and relationships to understand your needs and what you’re looking to achieve through therapy.
+We might need more than one assessment session to get a good understanding of your needs and what will help you.
+We will talk in more detail about the things you’ve been experiencing that have led you to seek help.
+We'll explore your current situation as well as your wider life experiences and relationships to understand your needs and what you’re looking to achieve through therapy.

-Following this consultation, if both you and Jo feel like you’re a good fit for working together, you will arrange to begin therapy.
-As every person is unique, Jo will recommend the frequency and format of your sessions based on your needs.
+Following this consultation, if we both feel we are a good fit for working together, we will arrange to begin therapy.
+As every person is unique, I'll recommend the frequency and format of your sessions based on your needs.
 The sessions are held either in-person or via online video call – giving you the flexibility to choose what best suits you.

-Creating a safe, strong and honest relationship between you and your therapist is very important in order to build trust and ensure you get the most out of your sessions.
-Open communication, respect, confidentiality and kindness will be ongoing themes throughout your work together.
+Creating a safe, strong and honest relationship between therapist and client is essential in order to build trust and ensure you get the most out of your sessions.
+Open communication, respect, confidentiality and kindness will be ongoing themes throughout our work together.

-Therapy can be offered 1:1, as a couple or as a family depending on what you and Jo feel will be most helpful to you.
+Therapy can be offered 1:1, as a couple or as a family depending on what we feel will be most helpful to you.
 It can be beneficial to include 1:1, couple and/or family sessions at different points in your therapy journey, depending on need.

 I have created a warm, safe space to understand your difficulties so we can work collaboratively together to discover your strengths and make meaningful changes.
 Therapy with me is about understanding what has happened to you in your life and how this has shaped you as opposed to what is ‘wrong’ with you.
 I like to focus on reconnecting you with your existing strengths, resilience and resources.
 There’s not a ‘one size fits all’ with therapy and this is why I like to offer a range of flexible therapy options that will be best suited to your needs.

-- Non-judgemental, kind and caring – Jo is warm, open and won’t judge you, no matter how difficult your problems may feel.
+- Non-judgemental, kind and caring – I have a warm, kind and open approach and won’t judge you, no matter how difficult your problems may feel.

-- Strong therapeutic relationship – Building a solid relationship between you both is very important, Jo wants you to feel at ease and able to talk openly.
+- Strong therapeutic relationship – Building a solid therapeutic relationship between us is key.
+I will always do my best to put you at ease so you feel able to talk openly.

-- Evidence–based approaches – Jo uses therapeutic approaches which have a strong evidence-base and stays up to date with research related to the difficulties she treats and approaches used.
+- Evidence–based approaches – I use therapeutic approaches which have a strong evidence-base and stay up to date with research related to the difficulties I treat and approaches used.

-- Flexible therapy options – As a Clinical Psychologist, Jo is extensively trained in multiple approaches and will adapt the therapy to suit your own individual needs.
+- Flexible therapy options – As a Clinical Psychologist, I'm trained in multiple approaches and will adapt the therapy to suit your own individual needs.

-- Individual, couple or family approaches available – Whether you seek therapy as an individual, a couple or a family, Jo can help.
+- Individual, couple or family approaches available – Whether you seek therapy as an individual, a couple or a family, I can help.

-The first step is to contact Jo for a friendly and confidential consultation.
-Fill out the contact form and Jo will be in touch to arrange a good time to speak.
+The first step is to contact me for a friendly and confidential consultation.
+Fill out the contact form and I will be in touch to arrange a good time to speak.

-You can also contact Jo by phone, email, WhatsApp and text, whichever way you feel most comfortable.
+You can also contact me by phone, email, WhatsApp and text, whichever way you feel most comfortable.